Alone In The Club | Fiction

 His last attempt to join the crowd of pairs ended with a twenty-something-year-old woman awkwardly grinning while waving him goodbye.
 “I think my friend’s calling me,” she said right before she re-joined a circle of women and poorly hid her finger pointing at John.
 He got the hint and reattached himself near the wall—drink in hand.

 The glass of whiskey and soda had become watered down from the five melted ice cubes placed in it fifteen minutes ago, but John lifted his hand and drank the spiked water anyway.
 It drained through his closed jaw, only to be expelled as waste product into the foul-smelling club bathroom later on.

 Dante walked over to him while leering at a random dancer in tight pants and a tube top.
 To be heard over the violently loud volume of pop and hip-hop music Dante yelled into John’s ear, “Yo, what’s up with the chick I saw you talking to?”

 Dante aimed his ear at John to receive the answer.
 “Nothing, man.
 She said she came to dance with her friends.
 We didn’t do anything.”

 "Her friends.
 She wanted to dance with her girls."

-He wasn’t a part of that noise.
+John wasn’t a part of that noise.
 He wasn’t a part of that crowd.
-His eyes began to well up as he took a sip and looked on as a spectator.
+Or scene he eyed and envied from the background.
+His eyes began to well up as he took a sip.

 With exaggerated head nodding John said, "Yeah, yeah, yeah.
 No sweat.
 Do you, man."